 - Multiple cables per phase with accuratemodeling of the sheath mutual inductances which greatly influence circulating current losses and thus derates the ampacity of cables

 - All types of sheath bonding arrangements for flat and triangular formations are supported with explicit modeling of minor section lengths, unequal cable spacing, etc.

 The program includes a Transient Thermal Analysis feature which includes the following:

 - Time to reach a given temperature, given the ampacity.

 - Ampacity and temperature analysis as a function of time.

 - Circuits can be loaded simultaneously or one at a time.

 Additional Optional Modules

 The CYMCAP Additional Modules offer extended capabilities to the CYMCAP software, allowing modeling more installations, particularly non-standard installations.
-This includes the modeling of installations with multiple ductbanks and backfills of different thermal resistivity each; the calculation of the ampacity and temperature of cables in unventilated tunnels; the rating of cables in both filled and unfilled troughs; and the rating of cables in one or more non-magnetic casings.
+This includes the modeling of installations with multiple ductbanks and backfills each with different thermal resistivity; the calculation of the ampacity and temperature of cables in unventilated tunnels; the rating of cables in both filled and unfilled troughs; and the rating of cables in one or more non-magnetic casings.

 These add-on modules provide the ability to evaluate the magnetic flux density at any point on or above the ground of an underground cable installation, determine the positive and zero sequence impedances and admittances for all the cables in an installation, calculate short-circuit cable ratings, determine the optimal placement of multiple circuits within a ductbank given specified constraints and calculate the ampacity of two circuits crossing each other.